YL-Tan/matching-platform/README.md

 # Matching Platform Project

 This repository contains the Django-based Matching Platform project, designed for matching users with projects based on their interests and requirements.
+It leverages Django's robust framework to create a dynamic and interactive platform where users can find projects tailored to their preferences, powered by both traditional web development practices and ML technique.

+NOTE: It utilizes a Content-Based Filtering approach, leveraging TF-IDF and cosine similarity to generate recommendations as a starting point.
+This is an ongoing process.

 ## Getting Started